RetroPilot/FREON-case/README.md

 # FREON-case
-Printable and sizeable case for a Android phone FREON
+Printable and sizeable case for a Android phone FREON.
+This model is sized for the Le Eco le Pro 3 which was used by comma.ai for the Comma2.

 The dwg file can be edited with BricsCAD SHAPE downloaded from https://www.bricsys.com/en-za/bricscad-shape